Latest coronavirus 'traffic light' travel update due this week

 But there are still thousands of mortgage prisoners who have been pushed to their limits for more than a decade and remain trapped – and that's why our fight continues.

-Last November, the London School of Economic and Political Science (LSE) released new research, commissioned by MSE and funded by Martin Lewis, showing the urgent and necessary steps that could be taken now to release more mortgage prisoners from their financial cells.
+In November 2020, the London School of Economics and Political Science (LSE) released research, commissioned by MSE and funded by Martin Lewis, showing the urgent and necessary steps that could be taken now to release more mortgage prisoners from their financial cells.
+And in September this year, Martin funded FURTHER research from LSE, which'll hopefully help build on the previous report – we'll update this section when the latest research has concluded.

-We are calling on Government to look at these seriously and act now.
+We are calling on the Government to look at these seriously and act.

 The stress of being a mortgage prisoner can impact on nearly every other aspect of your life.
 Mortgage prisoners are more likely to have general debt problems or be in arrears, contributing to higher rates of physical and mental health problems.